Digital Transformation In Healthcare (+Use Cases, Benefits, Trends)

 2. Resource constraints

 User experience and usability pose significant roadblocks to digital transformation in healthcare.
-The complexity and fragmented nature of healthcare systems often result in cumbersome and unintuitive digital interfaces, leading to poor user experiences.
-Healthcare professionals, already burdened with demanding workloads, may struggle to navigate through intricate software and utilize it to the full potential.
+The complexity and fragmented nature of healthcare systems often result in unintuitive digital interfaces, leading to poor user experiences.
+Healthcare professionals, already burdened with demanding workloads, may struggle to navigate through intricate software and utilize it to its full potential.
 Inadequate training and support further exacerbate the usability challenges.

-To overcome this barrier, a Digital Adoption Platform like Whatfix can be utilized to enable user adoption via personalized in-app guidance, interactive walkthroughs, and 24*7 self-help support.
-Maxwell Health uses Whatfix to reduce their support requests with self-service interactive guides.
-Whatfix has helped them reduce more than 25,000+ support queries, enabling them to serve multiple clients, while providing proactive support in real time.
+To overcome this barrier, a Digital Adoption Platform like Whatfix can enable user adoption via personalized in-app guidance, interactive walkthroughs, and 24*7 self-help support.
+Maxwell Health uses Whatfix to reduce its support requests with self-service interactive guides.
+Whatfix has helped them reduce more than 25,000+ support queries, enabling them to serve multiple clients while providing proactive support in real-time.

 1. Cloud migration

-Cloud migration became a part of the healthcare industry in 2016.
-Since then, it has significantly helped in reducing data management costs.
-The technology helps streamline and share electronic medical records and prevents data losses.
+Cloud migration became part of the healthcare industry in 2016.
+Since then, it has significantly reduced data management costs.
+The technology helps streamline and share electronic medical records and prevent data losses.

 2. Smart hospitals